exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Any consensus message

-- The node is at the appropriate height, it has all the previous blocks, +2/3 `Precommit` for each of them.
+- The node is at the appropriate height.
+- The node has all the previous blocks.
+- The node has +2/3 `Precommit` messages for each of previous blocks.

 ### `Prevote`